sophiajt/jntrnr.github.io/_posts/2019-4-27-porting-the-pikachu.md

 ---
 title: Porting the Pikachu
 ---
-# Moving to crossplatform (Windows included!)
-Rust terminal apps
+# Moving to crossplatform Rust terminal apps

 ![Pikachu animation in Windows](/images/pikachu.jpg)

-_Pikachu animation running in Windows CMD_
+_Look Mom, Pikachu running in Windows CMD!_

 Yesterday, I discovered a new package I had wanted for at least a year: [crossterm](https://github.com/TimonPost/crossterm), a cross-platform terminal crate for Rust.